LaoArchAngel/fsw-wiki/questions_js.markdown

 2. *What is a closure in JavaScript*

     `Answer`: A closure is an inner function that has access to the variables in the outer (enclosing) function’s scope chain.
-The closure has access to variables in three scopes; specifically: (1) variable in its own scope, (2) variables in the enclosing function’s scope, and (3) global variables.
+The closure has access to variables in three scopes; specifically:
+    1. variable in its own scope
+    2. variables in the enclosing function’s scope
+    3. global variables

 ---

 # In-person questions